opsdroid/opsdroid/docs/examples/stocks-portfolio.md

-# Stocks Portfolio
+#Stocks Portfolio

-We will create a skill that will allow opsdroid to show a specific stock's prices and info.
+We will create a skill that will allow opsdroid to store a list of stocks and return each with the current market price and info of it.

+This example will use [YFinace](https://github.com/ranaroussi/yfinance) to get the information of the stocks.

+##